 I know it’s hard to believe, but sometimes bad things happen on the Internet.
 That extends to photography, too.
 Browsers have made it incredibly easy to steal people’s images and use them without you knowing.
 It’s not uncommon to find your photo being used by someone else without your permission.

-PRO TIP: When contacting people about their rights infringement, it can pay to give them the benefit of the doubt, at first.
+, it can pay to give them the benefit of the doubt, at first.
 A tactful and respectful approach might just turn them into your next client.
 And I’ve never had anyone refuse to take down a photo.
 But there are definitely resources to help you, legally, if you need it.

 You Shoot but Don’t Always Show

 Some shoots pay you money but don’t end up in your book.
 In fact, nearly all photographers I know have consistent work that they never show.
 And sometimes never even see!
 Big clients oftentimes just take your images straight from the shoot and do the post work with someone else.

 PRO TIP: As a pro, you learn to absolutely covet this kind of work.
 It is consistent, predictable and has the power to make your life manageable.
 While it may not yield front-of-the-website imagery, it should be prioritized and treated specially.

 After all of the lusting and buying and wishing and collecting, when it comes down to the gigs you just can’t afford to mess up on, most photographers rely heavily on the 24-70mm and 70-200mm for a large portion of their shoots, if not the entirety of them.
 In truth, most shoots don’t last very long, so experimenting with lenses isn’t even an option.
 In these high-pressure affairs, you’ll end up using what you know is going to yield results.
 And the rest of the lenses sit comfortably in your camera case.

 PRO TIP: The best way to spend your extra money is on two bodies.
 Nothing will save you time like being able to grab a second camera with your second lens already on it.